psidex/3DES/README.md

 # 3dsFB
 A (simple) homebrew 3ds File Browser written in C

-Top screen - main file Browser
+ - Top screen - main file Browser

-Upper area of bottom screen - instructions
+ - Upper area of bottom screen - instructions

-Lower area of bottom screen - debug output (look here if, for example, you try to create a directory and nothing happens)
+ - Lower area of bottom screen - debug output (look here if, for example, you try to create a directory and nothing happens)

 # Buttons
+##### Things in the buttons list below that are labelled as `not supported` have the possibility of being added at a future date but are not definitely going to be implemented.

-- A - Change to selected directory (opening files not supported yet)
+- A - Change to selected directory (opening files not supported)
 - B - go "up" a directory
 - X - CD to `/` and reallocate memory
 - L - Create a new directory (brings a keyboard up to type the name)
-- R - Delete file (directories not supported yet)
+- R - Delete file (deleting non-empty directories not supported)
 - DPAD/Circle pad up and down control the selection of files/directories
 - START to close app and go back to HB menu

 # TODO
-- Check memory allocated correctly after `malloc` & `realloc`
+- Check if memory has been allocated correctly after `malloc` & `realloc`
 - Clean up on screen instructions
 - Quick-skip to top/bottom of list using left/right
 - Fast scroll if you hold up/down